aerisweather/osn-2017/slides/osn-2017-aws-lambda.md

 --
 count: false
 1. Parallel processing jobs
-	1. Each should finish < 30 seconds
 	1. Time to market is important for our customers
+	1. Old weather data isn't super useful

 --
 count: false
 1. Reference old data, combine new data
+	1. Lots of calculations
 	1. More than just a pipeline
 	1. Forking and data re-use
---
-count: false

 .summary[Need: Very scalable compute solution, only charged us for time used, even less than an hour.]

-???
-What drove us to Lambda
 ---
 class: slide-primary
 # Why did we choose Lambda?

 1. Massive concurrency
-	1. Can spin up thousands of cores - Time to Market
+	1. Can spin up thousands of functions
+	1. More parallel = Faster Time to Market
-1. We have Spikey Workloads!
+1. We have VERY spikey Workloads
 	1. Fine grained cost helps a lot - sub hourly
 1. Metrics for each Lambda function
 	1. CloudWatch dashboards
+	1. CloudWatch Log Groups
-1. Competitors
+1. Other Solutions?
 	1. Google Cloud Functions – Still in Beta
 	1. Windows Azure Functions – It isn't AWS
 	1. Open Whisk – Uses containers, cool, not a lot of support